AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ## Advantages of data pipeline workflows

 When data needs to feed a system rather than a person, setting up a report pipeline has several advantages.
-Instead of using the UI for a scheduled report shared to a location, scripting a Report API call offers more control and reliability:
+Instead of manually interacting and sharting a scheduled report, you can script a Report API call for more control and reliability:

 - **No human dependency**: A UI scheduled report requires someone to set it up, maintain it, and notice when it breaks.
 The API pipeline is code; it is versioned, testable, and owned by the system.